 IS IMPUTING GOOD INTENTION TO ANOTHER'S ACT DOWN TO LAZINESS?

-We will ignore the question if choice is real or not.
+For this study, we will ignore the question if choice is real or not.

 We must be careful to be fair when assessing an intention by another.
 Yet we are pressured to put the best interpretation or spin on what anybody does and ignore any signs of recklessness.
+We know people will say there is evil in us if we fail to give others the benefit of the doubt.
+They say we want to see in others the evil that is actually in us.
+This can have a subtle bullying effect.

 There is a debate is about whether intentions are as good as we are told.
 Only the evidence can tell you how to evaluate an intention.
 You cannot read the mind of another.
 Often you cannot read or clearly see your own intentions.
 Assuming their intention is good means you are suggesting it may be bad but you decide to forget that.
 So there is a judgement there at the back of your mind.